IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 Select one option below:

-If you plan to run marbles on the **same** machine as the docker conatiners then this step is already done for you.
+If you plan to run marbles on the **same** machine as the docker containers then this step is already done for you.
 Choose option 1, else choose option 2.

 1. **Option 1:** :lollipop: - Fabric and Marbles on same machine -  [next](../README.md#installchaincode)